OmegaSunkey/documentation/plugin-dev/0_prerequisites.md

 <details>
 <summary>Manually getting Android tools</summary>
 <br>
-If you dont want to use Android Studio (for some reason), heres the following tools you'll need:
+If you dont want to use Android Studio for some reason, heres the following tools you'll need, which can be installed through the Android SDK's `sdkmanager`:

-- Android build-tools;30.0.2
+- `build-tools;30.0.2`
-- Android platforms;31.0.0
+- `platforms;31.0.0`
 </details>